-Celery is used in production systems to process millions of tasks every hour.
+Celery is used in production systems to process millions of tasks a day.

 Celery is written in Python, but the protocol can be implemented in any language.
 It can also operate with other languages using webhooks.
-There's also RCelery for the Ruby programming language, and a PHP client.

-The recommended message broker is RabbitMQ, but support for Redis, MongoDB, Beanstalk, Amazon SQS, CouchDB and databases (using SQLAlchemy or the Django ORM) is also available.
+The recommended message broker is RabbitMQ, but limited support for Redis, Beanstalk, MongoDB, CouchDB and databases (using SQLAlchemy or the Django ORM) is also available.